manics/jupyter-offlinenotebook/README.md

 - save the in-memory state of the notebook to local-storage
 - load a notebook from local-storage

-Saving and loading uses the path of the current notebook
+Saving and loading uses the repository ID and the path of the current notebook.
+If you don't see the buttons check the Javascritp console log, it may mean no repository ID was found.

 See [example.ipynb](./example.ipynb)